microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 **Given** I've opened a project containing documents and I'm on the Model Compose page.
 There are enough existing models in modelList.
 **When** I select more than one models then click compose button
 **Then** I should see a pop up modal with a list contains selected models and a input field.
-**When** I type customized model name in input field and click compose button on modal
+**When** I type customerized model name in input field and click compose button on modal
 **Then** I should see "Model is composing, please wait...".
 After that the list shows up again, new composed model with given name will be on the top of the list.
-The new composed model also has a "combine" icon.
+The new composed model also has a "Merge" icon.

 #### Scenario Three ####